-What are they doing? a rather timid lady asked me as she pointed in the direction of noise.
+What are they doing? a rather timid lady asked me as she pointed in the direction of the noise.
 She was referring to a mish-mash of paper dragons, bagpipes, and a giant cart being pulled by hundreds of chanting people, some of whom were tiny but energetic women in saris.
 From behind, people and a truck were keeping the cart from rolling too far forward.

 I’m not sure the purpose of the paper dragons and bagpipes, but I immediately recognized the cart and the group pulling it.
 It seems the Hari Krishnas were out in Atlanta and this was the Festival of Chariots (Jagannatha Ratha Yatra).